 - Showcases his own personality: While I love my toddler’s inquisitiveness, quick mind, humor and playfulness, one trait I grapple with is his fiery (and loud) temperament.
 Accept kids for who they are and stop comparing their temperaments.

 - Develops at his own pace: While my toddler started walking at 10 months, it wasn’t until he was 21 months before he finally spoke his first words.
-As an SSBE reader wrote in a comment a few weeks ago:
+As an SSBE reader wrote in a comment:

 “There is a really wide range of normal, and all the weird stuff your baby is going to do fits right in the middle of that range.”